karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 ## Sublime Text

-In case you use Sublime Text, there's a project pre-setup `project.sublime-project`.
+For those who use Sublime Text there's a project file: `project.sublime-project`.
 It comes with a build system, you should be able to open the project, select the build system (Main Menu -> Tools -> Build System -> Game template) and then compile + run the game by pressing F7/Ctrl+B/Cmd+B. Edit the project file to change the name of the build system.

 ## VS Code